 Product Knowledge is key for this new breed of modern salesperson.
 Clarkson Jones, a representative for Carolina Asphalt, uses this kind of sales tactic as the foundation for his success in this 11-year old firm.
 Carolina Asphalt leads in quality repair and maintenance for parking lots.
 This kind of work requires specialized knowledge in products such as heavy equipment operation.

-Jones even noticed a couple of years ago that people were calling him directly instead of going through the actual business to speak to whichever salesman was working that day.
+Jones even noticed a couple of years ago that people were calling him directly instead of going through the actual business to speak to whichever salesperson was working that day.
 After asking why that was, Jones stated, “I guess I was non-threatening to them,” Jones said, “I was the guy who got the job done, gave great service, and knew how to solve their problems.
 Customers just naturally gravitated to me.
 I don’t miss my old day to day grind in the field, but I could not be in the position I am today without that hands-on experience.”

 Since Jones has been there, Carolina Asphalt has seen tremendous results and Jones himself is expected to beat the company’s record in sales.
 It is clear that this kind of sales strategy is key for generating a positive brand reputation for businesses.

 Another unmatched ‘non-salesman’ is Nelson McSwain, who also started from the bottom up for a company called Wireway Husky.
 McSwain worked in the factory and mainly supervised before being promoted as head of purchasing.
 Once he was in this position he was able to learn about all the products in detail.
 This background knowledge of the company as a whole- from all the departments lead him to finally stepping into a sales role.